meco-group/rockit/README.md

 from rockit import *
 ```

-Start an optimal control environment with a time horizon of 10 seconds (free time problems can be configured with `FreeTime(initial_guess)`).
+Start an optimal control environment with a time horizon of 10 seconds (free time problems can be configured with `FreeTime(initial_guess)`):
 ```python
 ocp = Ocp(T=10)
 ```